MSimsek07/subscription-tracker-express-backend/README.md

 - Noted a learning: Password validation must be handled before hashing, as hashing bypasses model validation for weak passwords.
 Added regex checks for password strength in the controller.
 - Implemented authorization by fetching user data from the database (e.g., in `user.controller.js`).

+### 9. Security & Role-Based Access Improvements
+- Added a `role` field to the user model, supporting both `user` and `admin` roles.
+- Updated user registration logic to allow setting the role to `admin` only if explicitly provided; otherwise, defaults to `user`.
+- Implemented admin-only access for fetching all users: only authenticated admins can access the GET `/users` endpoint.
+- Secured the GET `/users/:id` endpoint so only the user themselves or an admin can access specific user info.
+- Refactored authorization logic into a reusable `authorizeSelfOrAdmin` middleware for cleaner routes and better maintainability.

 ---

 ## Project Structure